Prozorro-Sale-UA/openprocurement.auctions.rubble/docs/source/tutorial.rst

 .. include:: tutorial/auction-listing-after-patch.http
    :code:

+Keep in mind, that every time Organizer edits the auction all bids will be switched to `invalid` status.

+Bidders can reactivate their bids.

 Organizer can edit procedure only during *enquiryPeriod*.

 When this period ends 403 error will be returned on editing attempt: